An Explicit Construction of $\mathbb{S}^1$-Gerbes over the Stack $[G/G]$: An -gerbe over the stack

 Finally, we explain why the $\mathbb{S}^1$-gerbe constructed here is the basic gerbe.
 For any compact, simply connected simple Lie group $G$, it is well-known that the degree-3 integral equivariant cohomology group ${\rm H}^3_G(G, \mathbb{Z})$ is canonically isomorphic to $\mathbb{Z}$.
 Under the inclusion ${\rm H}^3_G(G, \mathbb{Z})\subset {\rm H}^3_G(G)$, the image of the canonical generator of $\mathbb{Z}$ is represented by the equivariant 3-form $\chi_G: \mathfrak{g} \rightarrow \Omega^\bullet (G)$ in the Cartan model, given by $\chi_G(\xi) = \Omega - \frac{1}{2}(\theta + \overline{\theta}, \xi )$.
 An $\mathbb{S}^1$-gerbe is called basic \cite{Meinrenken}, if its Dixmier-Douady class is represented by $[\chi_G]$.
 In \cite{Bursztyn2003IntegrationOT}, it is explicitly computed that, under the canonical isomorphism ${\rm H}^3_G(G) \cong {\rm H}_{\rm dR}^3(G\times G)$, the class $[\chi_G]$ is identified with the AMM class.
 Since the Dixmier-Douady class of the $\mathbb{S}^1$-gerbe from our construction coincides with the AMM class, we conclude that it generates the basic $\mathbb{S}^1$-gerbe.

-\textbf{Acknowledgments.} We are deeply grateful to Professor Ping Xu, for suggesting this fascinating research problem and for insightful discussions throughout the development of this work.
-We would like to thank Zhuo Chen, Luen-Chau Li, Zhangju Liu, Mathieu Stiénon, Marco Zambon, and Bin Zhang for many inspiring discussions and useful feedbacks.
+\textbf{Acknowledgments.} We are deeply grateful to Professor Ping Xu for suggesting this fascinating research problem and for many insightful discussions.
+We thank Zhuo Chen, Luen-Chau Li, Zhangju Liu, Mathieu Sti\'enon, Marco Zambon, and Bin Zhang for inspiring discussions and useful feedback.
+This work was supported by the Research Institute for Mathematical Sciences, an International Joint Usage/ Research Center located in Kyoto University.

 \begin{bibdiv} \begin{biblist}

 \bib{A-M-M}{article}{ author={Alekseev, A.}, author={Malkin, A.}, author={Meinrenken, E.}, title={Lie group valued moment maps}, journal={J. Differential Geom.}, volume={48}, date={1998}, number={3}, pages={445--495}, issn={0022-040X}, review={\MR{1638045}}, }